Abortion in El Salvador: Objections to the law

 The organizations IPAS, MADRE, and Women's Link Worldwide submitted a report to the United Nations Human Rights Committee in which they contended that the El Salvadoran law against abortion violates several treaties that El Salvador has ratified: the International Covenant on Civil and Political Rights (ICCPR); the International Covenant on Economic, Social and Cultural Rights (ICESCR); the International Convention on the Elimination of All Forms of Racial Discrimination (CERD); the Convention on the Rights of the Child (CRC); and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).

 They point out that "The Constitution of El Salvador protects every person's right to life, liberty, security of person, and social justice.
 Furthermore it establishes that all persons are equal before the law and there can be no restrictions based on race, gender or religion.
 El Salvador's criminal anti-abortion legislation allegedly violates all of these constitutional and human rights established in the previously mentioned international conventions."

+In October 2016, then-President of the Legislative Assembly of El Salvador Lorena Peña introduced a bill calling for the Legislative Assembly of El Salvador to end the country's absolute ban on abortion and decriminalize abortion under certain circumstances.